fefit/rphtml/README.md

     - `remove_endtag_space` if true, will remove the tag's end spaces, `<div></div >` will output `<div></div>`

+    - `inner_html` if true,will output the tag's inner html.

 - ### `toJson() : IJsNodeTree`

   ```javascript